Deeves/TinyMUD/docs/minimal viable product timeline.md

 The developer must also internalize the defined MVP scope.
 A disciplined adherence to the "In Scope" and "Out of Scope" feature lists is paramount.
 This review acts as a crucial guardrail against scope creep, which is one of the most significant risks to the successful and timely completion of a solo development project.

-## Phase 2: Core Systems and Offline Prototyping (Estimated Duration: 6 Days)
+## Phase 2: Core Systems and Offline Prototyping (Estimated Duration: 6 Days) - ✅ Complete

 This phase is dedicated to building the "brain" of the MUD in a completely offline, non-graphical context.
 The objective is to engineer a fully testable, single-player game engine that runs entirely in the background, with its functionality validated through simple console output.
 This approach deliberately isolates game logic from all other concerns, such as user interface and networking.